 Scott has litigated and negotiated on behalf of clients on every side of the construction contract, particularly general contractors, and has prosecuted and defended contract, bond, construction defect, and copyright violation claims.
 Scott practiced architecture for almost fourteen years before attending law school, designing and administering construction contracts on senior housing, military, and state agency projects with budgets from $5 million to $90 million dollars.

-Scott is also a teacher, and he has taught construction law to aspiring lawyers and accessibility law to architects.
+Scott is also a teacher, teaching construction law to aspiring lawyers and accessibility law to architects.
 He is one of the drafters of Colorado’s accessible housing law, and past chair of the AIA Colorado Government Affairs Committee, on which he still serves.

 Scott received his undergraduate and Master’s degrees in Architecture from the State University of New York at Buffalo, and his Juris Doctorate from the University of Denver Sturm College of Law.
 He is licensed to practice law (and architecture) in Colorado.

 - Representing general contractor in complex delay, payment claim, and contract compliance litigation.